skorodumina/twopeg/README.md

 1) As a cin stream from a certain input file.
 To use this option run as "./twopeg < inp1", where "inp1" is in the same directory and contains input parameters with comments.

 2) The command line input is also supported.
 The EG can then be run as "./twopeg a", where "a" is any charachter.
 The default values of input parameters are then used unless reset through the cmd line.
-For cmd line option and default values type "./twopeg --help".
+For the cmd line options and default values type "./twopeg --help" or see the "cmd_line_arg" file available in the generator directory.
+Also see the list below.

 --------------------------------------------------

-The generator needs "dat" files with tabulated structure functions and fit parameters.
+The generator needs ".dat" files with tabulated structure functions and fit parameters.
 They are located in the "data" subfolder inside the EG directory.
 If you move it, you need to define the environment variable "TWOPEG_DATA_DIR" that points to the new folder location (e.g. in csh use "setenv TWOPEG_DATA_DIR new_path/").

 --------------------------------------------------